 Let’s look at the things that I believe were the biggest factors which contributed to my Pinterest traffic growth.

-If you haven’t heard of these, you probably are new to Pinterest marketing.
+If you haven’t heard of Pinterest Rich Pins, you probably are new to Pinterest marketing.
 Do it ASAP because rich pins get more attention in Pinterest search results, and consequently, you get more likes, repins and traffic to your site.
 To make it simple, Rich Pins add more content from your site under the image.
-There are several types of rich pins explained by Pinterest, but for most of the bloggers, article type is the best.
+There are several types of rich pins explained by Pinterest, but for most of the bloggers, the Article type is the best.

 There are several ways to enable rich pins on your account, I’ll show you the one I used.